-Nanopore reads are much longer than PacBio, they can reach 330kbp in length, even exceeding 2Mb according to a report.
+Nanopore reads are much longer than PacBio, they can reach 330kbp in length, even exceeding 2Mb according to one report.
 Yield/cell is 245Gb.
 It can be used for both DNA and RNA (without reverse transcription), and it can read methylated bases (and other modifications) directly (read).
 Nanopore technology can now sequence the same molecule twice (both strands), improving its accuracy further, with reported accuracy of 95%.
 Interestingly, some of the improvements in accuracy is due to the refinement of the pore itself.
 One recent report is of 98.9–99.6% accuracy (here; for mRNA)—this is good enough to do an assembly using only Nanopore data (with scaffolding).
-And I don’t see why they can’t take an approach like PacBio to sequence a template multiple time with rolling circle amplification, then self-correct.
-While it seems a little silly to me, given how “short” transcripts are, Nanopore is used for transcriptomes (here and here).
-And remember that Nanopore can read RNA directly, without an error prone RT step.
+And I don’t see why they can’t take an approach like PacBio to sequence a template multiple times with rolling circle amplification, then self-correct.
+While it seems a little silly to me, given how “short” transcripts are [I think that my lack of understanding comes from not realizing that once one template is finished sequencing, a other transcript can load to the pore,] Nanopore is used for transcriptomes (here and here).
+And remember that Nanopore can read RNA directly, without an error-prone RT step.

 A good opportunity to catch up on Nanopore technology is their upcoming London Calling conference.